How to Create a Simple Monthly Budget That Works for You

 Break big goals into monthly chunks.
 Saving $1,000 in 6 months = $167 per month.
 That's achievable.

-For more strategies on crushing your financial goals, check out our guide on
+For more strategies on crushing your financial goals, check out our guide on 7 proven ways to save for your goals on a U.S. budget.

 Step 4: Choose Your Budgeting Method and Tools